Kone

-Kone Oyj ([ˈkone]; officially stylized as KONE and trading as KONE Corporation) is an elevator engineering company employing over 60,000 personnel across 60 countries worldwide.
-It was founded in 1910 and is now headquartered in Espoo near Helsinki, Finland.
+Kone Oyj ([ˈkone]; officially known as KONE and trading as KONE Corporation) is a Finnish multinational elevator engineering company employing over 60,000 personnel across 60 countries worldwide.
+It was founded in 1910 and is now headquartered in Helsinki, Finland, with its corporate offices located in Espoo.
 In addition, Kone builds and services moving walkways (referred to by the company as autowalks), automatic doors and gates, escalators, and lifts.
 In the Finnish language, Kone means "machine".

 Since 1924, Kone has been controlled by the Herlin family.
 Harald Herlin purchased the company in 1924 and served as its chairman until 1941.
 Afterward, his son, Heikki H. Herlin, took over his father's post from 1941–1987.
 In 1954, Pekka Herlin joined Kone and succeeded his father as president in 1964.
 Since 2003, Antti Herlin, the son of Pekka Herlin, has been its chairman.
 As of December 2019, Antti Herlin controls 62% of the voting rights and 22% of the shares of the company, which is listed on Nasdaq Helsinki.

 History

 1910–1964

 Kone (then known as Osakeyhtiö Kone Aktiebolag) was founded in 1910 as a subsidiary of Gottfr.
 Strömberg Oy.
 Strömberg's license to import Graham Brother's elevators was transferred to the new company.
 Kone sold just a few units before terminating the licensing agreement in 1917.
 Kone, then a company with only 50 employees, started to make and install its elevators in 1918.
 Six years later, in 1924, entrepreneur Harald Herlin bought Kone from Strömberg and became the new chairman of the company's board of directors.
 His son, Heikki H. Herlin, joined the company and was appointed technical director in 1928.
-His office was located in a former margarine factory on Haapaniemi Street in Helsinki that Kone had bought and converted into an elevator production facility the previous year.
-Heikki H. Herlin took over as Kone's president in 1932.
-Kone's first foreign subsidiary – AB Kone Hissar of Sweden – was established in 1957.
+His office was located in a former margarine factory on Haapaniemi Street in Helsinki, which Kone had bought and converted into an elevator production facility the previous year.
+Heikki H. Herlin took over as Kone’s president in 1932.
+Kone’s first foreign subsidiary, AB Kone Hissar of Sweden, was established in 1957.

 After World War II, Kone was called upon by the Finnish government to contribute elevators, electric hoists, and cranes to the war reparations being paid to the Soviet Union.
 This program forced Kone to expand its capacity, rationalize production processes and learn to meet demanding manufacturing schedules.
 In the 1950s, Kone introduced its first group controls, automatic doors, and hydraulic elevators.
 Heikki H. Herlin turned over the president's duties in 1964 to his son, Pekka, who had served as an administrative director since 1958.